elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-structure-of-the-outline-method-in-notetaking.md

 url: /learn/education-studies/questions/what-is-the-structure-of-the-outline-method-in-notetaking
 score: -1.0
 related_article1:
-    id: 165553
+    id: 165545
-    title: Why is hierarchical organization important in structuring notes for review?
+    title: >-
+        What features make digital note-taking apps popular and effective?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-hierarchical-organization-important-in-structuring-notes-for-review
+    url: /learn/education-studies/questions/what-features-make-digital-notetaking-apps-popular-and-effective
 related_article2:
     id: 165544
+    title: >-
-    title: What are the advantages of using paper-based note-taking tools?
+        What are the advantages of using paper-based note-taking tools?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-advantages-of-using-paperbased-notetaking-tools
 related_article3:
+    id: 165542
+    title: >-
+        What are the advantages and disadvantages of paper vs. computer note-taking in terms of speed and recall?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-advantages-and-disadvantages-of-paper-vs-computer-notetaking-in-terms-of-speed-and-recall
+related_article4:
     id: 165544
+    title: >-
-    title: What are the advantages of using paper-based note-taking tools?
+        What are the advantages of using paper-based note-taking tools?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-advantages-of-using-paperbased-notetaking-tools
-related_article4:
-    id: 165550
-    title: What are the benefits of using mind mapping as a note-taking system?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-mind-mapping-as-a-notetaking-system
 related_article5:
-    id: 165555
+    id: 165542
-    title: What strategies can enhance long-term memory retention through note-taking?
+    title: >-
+        What are the advantages and disadvantages of paper vs. computer note-taking in terms of speed and recall?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-enhance-longterm-memory-retention-through-notetaking
+    url: /learn/education-studies/questions/what-are-the-advantages-and-disadvantages-of-paper-vs-computer-notetaking-in-terms-of-speed-and-recall
 ---

 &nbsp;